kerberos-io/documentation/1.0.0/3_installation.md

 <a name="download-the-image"></a>
 ### 1. Download the image

 First you will need to download the Kerberos image; click on the image below.
 The Kerberos.io image contains a Linux operating system, built on Arch Linux.
 The image has the machinery and webinterface installed, and ofcourse all the dependencies Kerberos needs.
-With this image you just have to plugin the SD card in your Raspberry Pi and you're done. **Please note** that the image is compressed, open your terminal and use the "unzip" command to decompress.
+With this image you just have to plugin the SD card in your Raspberry Pi and you're done.

 #### Raspberry Pi Model 2 (Recommended)

 The Raspberry Pi 2 is the successor to the Raspberry Pi.
 It builds upon the original model B+ upgrading to 1 GB of RAM, and replacing the aged ARMv6l single-core with an ARMv7l Cortex-A7 quad-core.

+**Please note** that the image is compressed, open your terminal and use the "unzip" command to decompress.

+    unzip kerberos-io-armv6-4GB-..

 [![Kerberos.io image](3_kerberos-image.png)](https://drive.google.com/open?id=0B-2b4NYY_1xuUmxxOURISjQweGc)
 #### Raspberry Pi Model A, A+, B and B+